 For a full-time trader who churns the same tickers and holds nothing long-term, it's often a clear win.
 For everyone else, the loss of preferential rates and the near-permanence make it a decision to weigh carefully — ideally with a professional before that deadline arrives.

-Writes guides on 1099-B tax filing, broker import issues, and Form 8949 / Schedule D reporting for 1099-B Converter.
+The 1099-B Converter editorial team writes guides on 1099-B tax filing, broker import issues, and Form 8949 / Schedule D reporting.